arminabf/mod_parp/README.md

 ```

 # Raw body processing:
 mod_parp implements a function to access the raw body data of a HTTP POST request.
-Specify the raw content type handler using the "PARP_BodyData <type>" directive.
+Specify the raw content type handler using the _PARP_BodyData &lt;type&gt;" directive.

 ```
 # Enable processing of other "raw" data types
 PARP_BodyData text/plain text/xml text/html
-SetEnvIf   Content-Type  text/plain       parp SetEnvIf   Content-Type  text/xml         parp SetEnvIf   Content-Type  text/html        parp
+SetEnvIf Content-Type  text/plain  parp
+SetEnvIf Content-Type  text/xml    parp
+SetEnvIf Content-Type  text/html   parp
 ```

 You may enable raw body processing for any content type using "*/*" for its type.
 Sample code to access the raw body data:

 ```
 // (1) You may use the following forward declaration if not including mod_parp.h